redhat-openstack/website/source/uncategorized/deploying-rdo-on-a-baremetal-environment-using-instack.html.md

     instack-test-overcloud

-If your overcloud included a Block Storage node, the `instack-test-overcloud` script will test that node by:
+If your overcloud contains a Block Storage node, the `instack-test-overcloud` script will test that node by:

 *   Creating a new volume
 *   Attaching the volume to the Compute instance, and then
 *   Using `ssh` to log on to the instance and partition, format, and mount the volume

-If your overcloud included a Swift (Object) Storage node, the `instack-test-overcloud` script will test that node by:
+If your overcloud contains a Swift (Object) Storage node, the `instack-test-overcloud` script will test that node by:

 *   Uploading a file with data to the node
 *   Testing the data content downloaded from the node